cassandrale179/uicollectionview-basics/README.md

 ### 2. Create An UICollectionView
 #### D. Create supplementary view for the time and station cell
+**1. Create cusotm time and station cell files**:
-1. There will be 3 types of cell (the airing cell, the time cell, and the station cell)
+There will be 3 types of cell (the airing cell, the time cell, and the station cell)
 - For station cell (StationCell.h) and time cell (TimeCell.h) create a class and method files associated with it
 - E.g, implementation for the station cell:
 ```objective-c